MG Software.

 If you are a CTO or engineering manager considering AI tool adoption, the METR study does not say "do not use AI."
 It says "be strategic about when and how you use it."
 Here is what we recommend based on both the research and our own experience at MG Software.

 Second, create explicit guidelines for when to use AI and when to go manual.
-Greenfield development, writing tests, generating boilerplate, and exploring unfamiliar APIs — these are high-value AI use cases.
-Complex refactors, security-critical code, and performance optimization — these often benefit from unassisted focus.
+Greenfield development, writing tests, generating boilerplate, and exploring unfamiliar APIs.
+These are high-value AI use cases.
+Complex refactors, security-critical code, and performance optimization.
+These often benefit from unassisted focus.
+For a full landscape of available AI tools, explore our best AI coding assistants overview.
+And if you are evaluating editors specifically, our Cursor alternatives guide compares the leading options.

 How We Use AI at MG Software